Frequently Asked Questions

 A Community-Engaged Learning (CEL) course involves students, faculty and community partners working together to apply knowledge in authentic settings in order to address community needs while also meeting instructional objectives.
 It is a strategy, a process, an experience that involves both action and reflection.
 CEL courses get you out of the classroom and into the community.
 You can find all the CEL designated courses for any given semester by going to that semester’s class schedule and filtering by “Other Course Attributes” > ”CEL.”

-- Community Capstone Methods (BENN 3825) is a 1-3 variable credit course offered online fall and spring semesters.
+Community Capstone Methods (BENN 4825) is a 3 credit hybrid (mostly online) course offered fall and spring semesters.
 This course requires a permission code to register, and the Intro to Civic Leadership course is a prerequisite.

-The additional 4-6 credits of Community Engaged Learning (CEL) coursework can be completed in the classes of your choosing.
+The additional 3 credits of Community Engaged Learning (CEL) coursework can be completed in the class of your choosing.
 CEL classes may be found in almost every discipline.
 Any prior CEL credits may be applied to the program requirements.
 In order to receive credit, the class must have a CEL designation in the “Course Attributes” column of the online course catalog.

 The Intro to Civic Leadership course (BENN 2030) is offered in-person fall and spring semesters.
-The Community Capstone Methods course (BENN 3825) is offered fall and spring semesters as an online course.
+The Community Capstone Methods course (BENN 4825) is offered fall and spring semesters as a hybrid (mostly online) course.

 Click here to apply!